-There are some meal delivery services that specifically cater to new parents.
-These can get quite expensive, but may make a nice baby shower gift.
+There are some meal delivery services that cater to new parents.
+These can get expensive, but may make a nice baby shower gift.
 If you think you would be interested in one of these services, let a few friends or family members know so that they can spread the word.

 Another option is to work with friends and family to set up a schedule for bringing you meals.
 If your refrigerator and freezer space is limited, receiving several casseroles your first day back from the hospital may not be very helpful.
-You’ll be amazed by how many people want to help, but maybe aren’t sure what to you’ll need.
+You’ll be amazed by how many people want to help, but aren’t sure what you’ll need.

 Arrange child care